CoryWBoris/AutoClip/README.md

 ## Other Related Programs:
 <a href="https://coryboris.gumroad.com/l/TrueAutoColor">TrueAutoColor</a>
-A stunning custom color layout maker for Ableton Live 11+ which instantanesouly changes track and clip colors based on name, no plugins necessary.
+A stunning custom color layout maker for Ableton Live 11+ on Mac AND Windows which instantly changes track and clip colors based on name, no plugins necessary.

 ### Coffees Welcome!
 - Paypal: tromboris@gmail.com